Click to jump ahead:

 In spite of all the pressures associated with the recruitment process, you may be surprised to learn how many employers still make fundamental errors – common, preventable mistakes that drive away good candidates.

-A Monster.com survey of more than 200 executives and managers found that half of them decided not to accept an offer from a because of something that happened during the recruiting process.
+A Monster.com survey of more than 200 executives and managers found that half of them decided not to accept an offer because of something that happened during the recruiting process.

 These negative experiences included simple missteps like perceived rude treatment, long waits, shallow follow-up talks, an overly long hiring process and interviews that felt disjointed and unprofessional.